Estimated read time: 7 minutes

 7. Show you care

-Get to know your staff members so you can relate to them on a personal level.
+As a team manager, getting to know your staff members so you can relate to them on a personal level can be really helpful.
 Make a point to ask about their hobbies and interests.
 The better you know them, the more effectively you’ll be able to identify what motivates each one.

 8. Reward creativity

 Let your support staff know it’s safe — and, in fact, encouraged — to come up with new ideas and put them into action.
 Your teams will know that you value their opinion.
 They’ll also be more invested and engaged if they’re working on something they came up with.
 If someone’s suggestion for streamlining the new vendor approval process doesn’t work out as well as planned, don’t get upset or criticise the person.
 Rather, treat it as a learning experience and encourage your teams to apply the lessons to other projects.

 Encourage staff members to take on new responsibilities and projects outside of their typical roles.
 Make sure these assignments are manageable for individuals in terms of difficulty and workload, but also try to make them challenging enough that they help employees build skills and experience.
 By giving your staff members a chance to try new things, you’ll demonstrate your faith in them and prompt them to perform at a higher level.